chinapedia/wikipedia.abstract.en/Page/Capoeira.md

 End of slavery and prohibition of capoeira

-Lei_Áurea_(Golden_Law).tif By the end of the 19th century, slavery was on the verge of departing the Brazilian Empire.
+By the end of the 19th century, slavery was on the verge of departing the Brazilian Empire.
 Reasons included growing quilombo militia raids in plantations that still used slaves, the refusal of the Brazilian army to deal with escapees and the growth of Brazilian abolitionist movements.
 The Empire tried to soften the problems with laws to restrict slavery, but finally Brazil would recognize the end of the institution on May 13, 1888, with a law called _Lei Áurea_ (Golden Law), sanctioned by imperial parliament and signed by Princess Isabel.

 However, free former slaves now felt abandoned.
 Most of them had nowhere to live, no jobs and were despised by Brazilian society, which usually viewed them as lazy workers.[22][23]
 Also, new immigration from Europe and Asia left most former slaves with no employment.[24][25]